PointLLM: Empowering Large Language Models to Understand Point Clouds: Methodology

 \textbf{Brief-description instructions.} The Cap3D\cite{Cap3D} dataset provides two variations of captions for the 3D objects in Objaverse\cite{Objaverse}: those generated by image-captioning models and those annotated by humans.
 While there are 660K objects accompanied by generated captions, only 40K samples have human-annotated captions.
 For brief-description instruction, we utilize the model-generated split due to the need for a larger data volume for aligning the latent spaces of point cloud and text modalities \cite{LLaVA}.
 We created a list of 30 instructions to instruct the model to provide a succinct description of a given 3D object point cloud.
 A random instruction from this list is chosen as the user instruction, and the caption from Cap3D is used directly as the model response, forming a single-round instruction following sample.
 This results in 660K brief-description instruction data, each corresponding to a unique object point cloud.

 \textbf{Complex instructions.} Beyond brief descriptions, it's crucial that the model learns to understand objects from a variety of angles, responding accurately to diverse human instructions.
 To facilitate this, we employ GPT-4 to produce complex instruction-following data.
-Specifically, a caption from Cap3D is used to stimulate GPT-4 into crafting a more comprehensive description that identifies the object's type, appearance, functionalities, and any other inferable information.
+Specifically, a caption from Cap3D is used to stimulate GPT-4 to craft a more comprehensive description that identifies the object's type, appearance, functionalities, and any other inferable information.
 Similar to the process for generating brief-description instructions, we also curate a set of 30 distinct prompts, each pushing the model to describe the 3D object in depth.
 One of these prompts is randomly coupled with the newly crafted description, forming a training sample.
-GPT-4 is further used to generate conversations (\ie, Q\&A pairs) that delve into diverse aspects of the object based on the captions.
-For example, questions might probe the object's functionality or the materials it's made from, and the corresponding answers should be informative and comprehensive.
+GPT-4 is further used to generate conversations (\ie, Q\&A pairs) that delve into diverse aspects of the object based on the captions, such as the object's functionality or materials, and the corresponding answers should be informative and comprehensive.
 For each object, GPT-4 generates 3 single-round conversations and 1 multi-round conversation with 3 Q\&A pairs, all ensuring logical relevance.

-Prioritizing data quality, we select 15K captions from the Cap3D human-annotated split for data generation, each with captions of more than five words.
-After filtering incorrect GPT-4 outputs, we generate 70K complex instruction samples, including 15K detailed descriptions, 40K single-round conversations, and 15K multi-round conversations.
-The instruction lists, GPT-4 system prompt, and a data generation example can be found in \cref{app_sec:data_collection}.
+With a focus on data quality, we selected 15K captions from the Cap3D human-annotated split for data generation, each comprising more than five words.
+After filtering incorrect GPT-4 outputs, we collected 70K complex instructions, including 15K detailed descriptions, 40K single-round conversations, and 15K multi-round conversations.
+The instruction lists, GPT-4 prompts, data examples, and distribution analysis can be found in the supplementary material.